Dr. Tina Wray

 Research Interests:

-I am primarily a biblical scholar (Hebrew Bible) with a particular interest in the history and religion of pre-exilic Israel.
+I am a biblical scholar with a particular interest in the history and archaeology of ancient Israel.
 I am also keenly interested in ancient Near Eastern archaeology and have excavated various sites in Israel.
-I am currently working with UNC Charlotte on the excavations at Mt.
-Zion, Jerusalem.
-My current research projects include an archaeological exploration of women during biblical antiquity and the contemporary problem of biblical illiteracy.
+My current research projects include an archaeological exploration of women during biblical antiquity, the contemporary problem of biblical illiteracy, particularly the misuse/misunderstanding of Scared Scripture, and the decline of religious affiliation (particularly, Christianity) in the West.
+In addition to my academic work in biblical studies, two of my earlier books, “Surviving the Death of a Sibling: Living Through Grief When an Adult Brother or Sister Dies” and “Grief Dreams: How They Help Heal Us After the Death of a Loved One” have been the inspiration behind the movement to understand these largely ignored aspects of grief.
 For more information about my books, documentaries and research projects, see tjwrayauthor.com.

 Personal Statement: